 Prior to sitting for the assessment, each student is provided preparatory information via email including:

 Candidates who do not pass the final exam may schedule a second exam after a 2-week "waiting period."

 This allows time to review the coursework and focus on the areas which were identified as needing attention from

 What are the requirements to take the CCSR®?

 To maintain a high bar for industry standards around Customer Success Professional skills and competencies, the AA-ISP requires certain

 education and/or experience before applying for CSR Assessment and Certification.

 Students must have completed and be able to show ONE of the following:

-1. Minimum of 32 hours of CSR specific third-party online or instructor-led training.
+1. Minimum of 32 hours of Customer Success specific third-party online or instructor-led training.

 2. 6 months or more employment experience in a Customer Support, Sales Development, or equivalent role